It’s Only Icing on the Cake

 Do not ignore direct mail.
 Even Google is now using the US Postal Service to advertise its services.
 Yes, that paper stuff you get in the mail with a real stamp on it.

 By the way, did you hear that Google+ is the next best thing?
-Social Media is a moving target.
+Right along with MySpace.